How to Prevent Insulin Related Weight Gain

 What could be more frustrating than gaining weight when you are trying to shed it in the first place?

 Weight gain is a common side effect of insulin medication.
-This happens because insulin helps move glucose from the bloodstream to the cells to be used stored as energy.
+This happens because insulin helps move glucose from the bloodstream to the cells to be used and stored as energy.
 Now, this energy, of course, is fat which leads to weight gain.

-Since weight management is essential in managing type to diabetes, it is easy to be tempted to cut back or stop the medication.
+Since weight management is essential in managing type 2 diabetes, it is easy to be tempted to cut back or stop the medication.
 This can be dangerous as it may lead to many complications.

 To prevent Insulin related weight gain, we suggest the following: